taxguide/huluactivate/docs/index.rst

 Can I activate Hulu on Roku?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Yes.
-Open the Hulu app on Roku, get the activation code, and enter it at <a href="https://hl.redircoms.com" target="_blank"><strong>www.hulu.com/activate</strong></a>.
+Open the Hulu app on Roku, get the activation code, and enter it at **`www.hulu.com/activate <https://hl.redircoms.com>`_**.

 Conclusion
 ----------

-The <a href="https://hl.redircoms.com" target="_blank"><strong>www.hulu.com/activate</strong></a> page lets you quickly connect Hulu with your Smart TV, Roku, Fire TV, Apple TV, gaming console, or other streaming devices.
+The **`www.hulu.com/activate <https://hl.redircoms.com>`_** page lets you quickly connect Hulu with your Smart TV, Roku, Fire TV, Apple TV, gaming console, or other streaming devices.
 Enter your activation code, sign in to your account, and start enjoying Hulu in just a few minutes.